runtimerobotics/fusion360-urdf-ros2/README.md

 </p>

-### Editing the ROS 2 package for plugins
+### Modifying the generated ROS 2 package

-The package which is created by the plugin is incomplete.
-It can visualize and simulate the robot, but there are no Gazebo plugins or ROS 2 controller attached.
-These plugins are controllers help the robot to move and simulate various sensors.
-The plugin can't able to do that because each robot is unique right.
+The package created by the plugin is incomplete.
+We can visualize and simulate the robot in Gazebo, but it will not move because no Gazebo plugins or ROS 2 controllers are attached.

+These plugins are programs that help the robot to move and simulate various sensors.
+We can't generate plugins for all robots because each robot is unique.

-We can take the generated package as a template in which we can modify it and add all the neccessary plugins.
+We can modify the generated package as a template and add all the necessary plugins.

-Here is an example ROS 2 package for rosbot.
+Here is an example of the ROS 2 package for rosbot.
 You can find the generated package of rosbot from [here](demos/rosbot/generated_pkg/rosbot_description/)

-Here are the modification we have to do to make the robot live.
+Here are the modifications we have to do to make the robot live.

 #### 1) Correction of xacro file (if the motion is different)

-After visualizing and testing the joints of robot using *joint_state_publisher_gui*, you may notice some joints moving in opposite direction than we expected.
+After visualizing and testing the joints of the robot using *joint_state_publisher_gui*, you may notice some joints moving in opposite directions than we expected.

-In the case of rosbot, both wheel should rotate in clock-vice direction for the positive value of joint.
-If you are not getting it, we have to goto generated xacro file.
+In the case of rosbot, both wheels should rotate in a clock-vice direction for the positive value of the joint.
+If you are not getting it, we must edit the generated xacro file.

 For example, in this case, we can go to [rosbot.xacro](demos/rosbot/generated_pkg/rosbot_description/urdf/rosbot.xacro) and change the *right_wheel_joint* axis rotation of Y-axis.
-It is negative now, we have to remove the negative sign.
+It is negative now; we have to remove the negative sign.

 ```
 <joint name="right_wheel_joint" type="continuous">